kurttheviking/uuid-with-v6-js/README.md

 ### Performance

-By default, this module generates a UUIDv1 as well as a series of random bytes to compose a single UUIDv6.
+By default, this module generates a UUIDv1 and a series of random bytes to compose a single UUIDv6.
 As a result, id generation is slower than some alternatives.
-Using the `disableRandom` option improves performance but leaks MAC information.
+The `disableRandom` option improves performance but leaks MAC information.

 ```
 uuid